-c.
-Describe each key staff person's experience as it relates to the proposed project position.
-This should include fair housing related experience if the position is for a fair housing related professional.
-Experience included should relate to enforcement activities and proposed fair housing training or disseminating information to the community.
-The staffing plan must describe how all key staff position (fair housing or otherwise) experience contributes to the proposed project.
+- 3. Describe each key staff person's experience as it relates to the proposed project.
+This should include fair housing related experience for any proposed fair housing related professional.
+The staffing plan must describe how all key staff (fair housing or otherwise) experience contributes to the proposed project.
 Please do not include resumes.
 For proposed hires, the applicant must identify the position, percentage of time the proposed staff will devote to the project, and the position requirements that will assist the organization in successful project completion.
-For proposed consultants or contractors, the applicant must describe experience that contributes to the organization completing the proposed activities, including any fair housing related experience, if applicable.
+For proposed consultants, contractors or partnerships, the applicant must describe experience that contributes to the organization completing the proposed activities, including any fair housing related experience, if applicable.
+(Up to 4 points) - 4.
+Describe applicant organization staff experience and expertise in providing fair housing or similar training or disseminating information to community, college, university, public or other large audiences.
+The applicant also must describe specific staff experience in developing or updating advertising and training material, or other effective methods for outreach or training to large audiences that will contribute to the proposed project.
 (Up to 4 points)